-Effect of Critical Period of Crop-Weed Interference and Groundnut Varieties on Crop Growth Rate and Plant Dry Matter (gplot-1)
+Effect of Critical Period of Crop - Weed Interference and Groundnut Varieties on Crop Growth Rate and Plant Dry Matter (gplot-1)

-The effect of a critical period of crop-weed interference and groundnut varieties on crop growth rate and plant dry matter is presented in Table 5.
+The effect of the critical period of crop-weed interference and groundnut varieties on crop growth rate and plant dry matter is presented in Table 4.
 The critical period of crop-weed interference had a significant effect on crop growth rate and plant dry matter in both locations.
 The weed-free plot recorded the highest crop growth rate and plant dry matter in both locations.
 The weedy check recorded the lowest crop growth rate and plant dry matter at both locations.
 The crop growth rates were found to be significantly higher at both weed-free check and weed-free treatment up to 63 Days after sowing than the rest of the treatments.
-Similarly, the weed-free at 42 days after sowing was significantly different from weed-free at 21 DAS, weed-infested at 21 DAS, weed-infested at 42 DAS and weed-infested at 63 DAS (p<0.05) at both locations.
+Similarly, the weed-free at 42 days after sowing was significantly different from weed-free at 21 DAS, weed-infested at 42 DAS and weed-infested at 63 DAS (p<0.05) at both locations.

-There were no significant differences among weed-infested at 21 DAS, weed-infested at 42 DAS and weed-infested at 63 DAS (p<0.05) at both locations (Table 5).
+There were no significant differences among weed-infested at 21 DAS, weed-infested at 42 DAS and weed-infested at 63 DAS (p<0.05) at both locations (Table 4).
 The groundnut varieties showed no significant effect on crop growth rate and plant dry matter at both locations.
 There was no significant interaction between the critical period of crop-weed interference and groundnut varieties on crop growth rate and plant dry matter at both locations.
-The lack of weed control throughout the growth period caused a significant reduction in plant dry matter in both locations.
-This is because weeds compete with crops for growth resources hence reducing plant dry matter.
-This finding is corroborated by the findings of Jat et al. (2011) reported that crop plants and weeds share the same ecological niche and they compete for nutrients, sunlight, moisture, and space and therefore, reduce the supply of these inputs to the crop plant and that can drastically reduce plant dry matter.